mediamonks/symfony-sonata-media-bundle/README.md

 ## Credits

-- [Sonata Project](https://sonata-project.org/) for creating their [Media Bundle](https://github.com/sonata-project/SonataMediaBundle) which was obviously the main inspiration for this bundle.
+- [Sonata Project](https://sonata-project.org/) for creating their [Media Bundle](https://github.com/sonata-project/SonataMediaBundle) which was obviously the main inspiration for this alternative bundle
 - [Flysystem](https://flysystem.thephpleague.com/) for accessing different kinds of file systems
 - [Glide](http://glide.thephpleague.com/) for providing a great api to do image manipulation